mkozdroj/Spring_StudentApp/README.md

 # Spring_StudentApp :mortar_board:

-> CRUD application for managing students and their tasks.
+> Simple CRUD application for managing students and their tasks.
 > Project developed during the Go for Java Girl bootcamp classes.